Skip to main content

 MetricGood ThresholdBenchmarking AverageBenchmarking Range

-We increasingly find Average Normalised KLD to be the best single metric, but usually expect scores across all three metrics to be “good” to consider a population model reliable.
+We increasingly find Average Normalised Information Loss to be the best single metric, but usually expect scores across all three metrics to be “good” to consider a population model reliable.

 Accessing evaluation results